M1 (Istanbul Metro): M1B branch

-As of November 2020, a 9.7 km extension to a new terminus station at Halkalı is under construction.
-It will add nine stations to the M1B branch, west of Kirazlı offering an interchange with both the Marmaray and M11 lines.
+As of December 2025, a 9.7 km extension to a new terminus station at Halkalı is under construction.
+It will add nine stations to the M1B branch, west of Kirazlı offering an interchange with the Marmaray, M11, and M9 lines.
+The section between Kirazlı and Halkalı University is expected to open in 2029, with construction of the remaining section to Halkalı put on hold due to difficulties in land acquisition.

 Rolling stock

 Since this line is the oldest modern rail line in İstanbul, it has relatively old vehicles, produced by Asea Brown Boveri and SGP Verkehrstechnik in Graz, Austria in the late-1980s.
 The vehicles reach a maximum speed of 80 km/h with an acceleration of 0.7 m/s^{2}.
+It is planned to replace the current rolling stock with a new domestically produced one in the future.